Last Updated on January 22, 2021 by Celeste

 For a value for money family-friendly trip to the islands in one day, I recommend Hydra, Poros, and Aegina Full-Day Cruise.
 But there is also a private option of such tour available for families who want to spend time together cruising the islands.
 For more information and booking, please click: Athens: Private Cruise of Athens Riviera & Saronic Islands

 The Athens Coast is beautiful!
 Do you need more family-friendly ideas for Athens with children?
-Have a look at the below posts of my tried and tested family experiences in Athens with my kids:
+Have a look at my complete list of Top Things to Do in Athens with Children

 Disclaimer: This blog post contains affiliate links.
 This means that should you click on certain links, and then subsequently purchase a product, I will receive a small commission.
 It will not cost you anything but it will help me maintain my blog.
 Thank you for supporting me this way!